Amateur Photographer verdict

 Samsung Galaxy S22 Verdict

 Some would argue that the standard of flagship smartphones has been set so high for so long that the newest versions are only incremental improvements on their predecessors.
-If this is true, last years flagship smartphones are an increasingly good place to look for a decent camera phone, as their prices keep on dropping.
+We have found this to be true in many of our reviews.
+That being the case, older flagship smartphones are an increasingly good place to look for a decent camera phone, as their prices drop vertically with each new release of a successor.

 Samsung Galaxy S22 next to the dual camera Nothing Phone 1